EstebanRH23/Traffic-LIght-and-Signal-Recognition/README.md

 Enter to the folder where you downloaded the repository:
 > python TrafficSign_detector.py

+This is to run only the Traffic Sign detector in your computer, to then, remotely send to the car when there is a Traffic Sign and where there is not.

 Finally you can disable the environment with the command:
 > Source deactivate carnd-term1-cpu

+## Running the code in the car

+After you run all the necessary code in the remote computer, and after you make sure that all the parts of the code running on the car are on their place, you can just type in the vehicle's computer:

+> roslaunch cic TLTS.launch

 ## Contact